 Penetration Tests: Axway performs its own penetration testing as needed by security requirements and works with Customers to organize specific penetration tests as required by their company’s requirements.

 Data Protection: Axway maintains HIPAA and GDPR compliance through a thorough set of policies and procedures which guide best practice behavior of our IT and consulting organizations, provides processes for risk assessment and risk management, and drives action plans to resolve issues in a timely manner.

 Other Compliance Programs: In parallel with our Security Management Program, Axway has an active Quality Management Program, driven by the requirements of ISO 9001:2015.
 Axway maintains certification for ISO 9001 that covers our Customer Success Organization (Technical Support, Professional Services, Managed Cloud Services).

-Responsible Disclosure: If you’ve discovered a security vulnerability, we want to hear about it and appreciate your help in disclosing it in a responsible manner.
+Responsible Disclosure: If you’ve discovered a security vulnerability, we want to hear about it, please see our policy to disclose in a responsible manner.

 To report a security finding, please email us at email@example.com.

 Axway requests that you don’t post or share any information about a potential vulnerability in any public setting until we have researched, responded to, and addressed the reported vulnerability.
 We’ll work with you to make sure we understand the scope of the issue and fully address any potential security issues.